practicalli/clojure/docs/clojure-cli/projects/create-from-template.md

 # Creating Clojure projects

-Creating Clojure projects save code as you are learning or developing applications.
-Using a project is the quickest way to test development tools are configured correctly.

-Creating projects using a template is the quickest way to get started, as the template will create the project structure and add libraries the project.
-Practicalli recommends the Clojure CLI tools and `clj-new` to create projects.
+Creating projects using a template is a quick way to get started.
+A template will create the project structure, add libraries and even include example code. .

-???
-HINT "Clojure Aliases for creating projects from templates"
+Clojure CLI can use the deps-new or clj-new community projects to create a project

+## Add project tools

+Add one or both of the tools as aliases to the Clojure CLI user configuration

+=== "Practicalli Clojure CLI Config"
-    [Practicalli Clojure CLI Config](install/community-tools.html) to provide aliases `:project/create` for [seancorfield/deps-new](https://github.com/seancorfield/deps-new) project and `:project/new` for [seancorfield/clj-new](https://github.com/seancorfield/clj-new)
+    [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) provides the following aliases

-    ```clojure title="deps.edn"
+    `:project/create` for [seancorfield/deps-new](https://github.com/seancorfield/deps-new), to create Clojure CLI specific projects and a simple way to define custom templates

+    `:project/new` for [seancorfield/clj-new](https://github.com/seancorfield/clj-new) which can use a wide range of templates (although some may only create Leinginen projects)

+=== "Alias Definitions"
+    Create the following alias definitions in the Clojure CLI user configuration, e.g. `$XDG_CONFIG_HOME/clojure/deps.edn` or `$HOME/.clojure/deps.edn`
+    ```clojure title="Clojure CLI user deps.edn configuration - :aliases {}"
     :project/create
     {:replace-deps {io.github.seancorfield/deps-new {:git/tag "v0.4.13" :git/sha "879c4eb"}}
      :exec-fn      org.corfield.new/create